LookHere/HumanResourcesScience/README.md

 ## Upcoming Events

-1/26/24	[Shally Steckerl](https://www.linkedin.com/in/shally/)'s take on Sourcing and Recruiting Data - [Meeting Link](https://www.linkedin.com/events/hrsciencepresents-shallystecker7155565290683060225/about/)

-2/2/24	[Tracy Balmos](https://www.linkedin.com/in/tracibalmos/) - How I use Analytics and Technology as a HR Practioner
+2/2/24	[Tracy Balmos](https://www.linkedin.com/in/tracibalmos/) - How I use Analytics and Technology as a HR Practioner - [Meeting Link](https://www.linkedin.com/events/hrsci-howtousepeopleanalyticsto7157090846494908417/about/)

 2/9/24	Excel for HR "Ask Me Anything" with Excel Expert [David Bahlavooni](https://www.linkedin.com/in/dbahl74/) - [Meeting Link](https://www.linkedin.com/events/uncovering-embracingandimplemen7141751877708218368/comments/)

-2/16/24	[John Rogener](https://www.linkedin.com/in/john-rogener/)'s Panel - What is Talent Management Not Talking About (and avoiding) from a Generational Perspective with [John Madigan](https://www.linkedin.com/in/executivetalent/), [Amit Parmer](https://www.linkedin.com/in/parmar79/), and [Lauren Eager](https://www.linkedin.com/in/lauren-eager-476b47121/)
+2/16/24	[John Rogener](https://www.linkedin.com/in/john-rogener/)'s Panel - What is Talent Management Not Talking About (and avoiding) from a Generational Perspective with [John Madigan](https://www.linkedin.com/in/executivetalent/), [Amit Parmer](https://www.linkedin.com/in/parmar79/), and [Lauren Eager](https://www.linkedin.com/in/lauren-eager-476b47121/) - [Meeting Link](https://www.linkedin.com/events/thegenerationaldifferencestalen7158517175148806144/comments/) - [Watch on Youtube](https://www.youtube.com/watch?v=Z-ZG3-eMH0Q)

 2/23/24	AMA with [Adam Treitler](https://www.linkedin.com/in/adam-treitler-65a2a56b/)

-3/1/24	[Melissa Gasparovic](https://www.linkedin.com/in/melissagasparovic/)'s Meet & Greet for the HR Sci Community
+3/1/24	[Melissa Gasparovic](https://www.linkedin.com/in/melissagasparovic/) hosts Nicole Ferretti - How I use People Analytics to Drive Value?

 3/8/24	[Chris Collett](https://www.linkedin.com/in/ccollett/) on How to build AI competency within our HR teams